 Seasonal items to buy in April

-Auto maintenance.
 April is National Car Care Month, when some stores and auto shops may have specials on parts and maintenance package.
 In any case, spring is a good time to get your car ready for warmer weather and summer road trips.
 Here are some basic maintenance tasks: change oil, replace filters and windshield wipers, service the cooling system, and check fluids, belts, and tires.
-Find more summer car care tips from AAA.

-Discounted bare root trees and shrubs.
-While February is the best month for buying bare root plants (dormant plants ready for immediate planting during cooler weather), you might find leftovers in Nurseries & garden centers in the Puget Sound region at a discount.
+While February is the best month for buying bare root plants (dormant plants ready for immediate planting during cooler weather), in April you might find leftovers in Nurseries & garden centers in the Puget Sound region at a discount.
 If the plant stems look strong and the plant does not seem withered, it can be a good buy.
 Just make sure to transplant immediately and water carefully to ensure your bargain grows into a healthy, thriving purchase.

-Second hand clothing and goods.
-As people clean out their homes and closets for spring, second hand stores tend to see a surge in goods.
+Second-hand clothing and goods become plentiful as people clean out their homes and closets for spring.
+Used clothing and consignment stores tend to see a surge in goods.
 So, April can be a good month to peruse thrift stores for recycled clothing and household items.

 You might also like:

-Closeout Easter décor.
-After Easter (Apr 12, 2020) is the time to look for closeouts on baskets, bunnies and other seasonal décor for next year.
+After Easter is the time to look for closeouts on baskets, bunnies, and other seasonal décor for next year.
 If you need more candy for some reason, look for closeouts on this as well.
 While some chocolates won’t keep an entire year, plain dark chocolate is a good bet for long storage.
 Milk chocolate and candy bars with other ingredients (especially nuts and dairy) can go stale in six months.
-If you stock up, store chocolates in the freezer or tightly sealed in a cool, dark place (so, not in the cupboard above your refrigerator or stovetop or oven range).
+If you stock up on candy, store chocolates in the freezer or tightly sealed in a cool, dark place (so, not in the cupboard above your refrigerator or stovetop or oven range).

 New products to buy in April

 Lower prices on jewelry can be found because it’s typically a low sales month.
-With graduation, Mother’s Day and Father’s Day coming up (when prices will also rise), you might want to think ahead and consider any gifts you might want to purchase a little early and save some money in the process.
+With graduation, Mother’s Day, and Father’s Day coming up (when prices will also rise), you might want to think ahead and consider any gifts you might want to purchase a little early and save some money in the process.
 Don’t forget birthdays and weddings, too.

-Toys.
+Yep, toys.
 It’s a slow month for toy sales.
 So, it can be a good month to check for deals on toys you might want to purchase now for birthdays or even Christmas, if you have a secret storage space.